MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netioddk/ns-netioddk-_npi_registration_instance.md

     NPI_PROVIDER_CHARACTERISTICS</a> structures.
 These structures are used for registering network modules with the NMR.

-When the NMR calls a cleint module's
+When the NMR calls a client module's
     <a href="/windows-hardware/drivers/ddi/netioddk/nc-netioddk-npi_client_attach_provider_fn">ClientAttachProvider</a> callback
     function, it passes a pointer to the NPI_REGISTRATION_INSTANCE structure for the provider module to which the client module can attach itself.
 Likewise, when the NMR calls a provider module's